-The CCW instruction provides a convenient way to define and generate an eight-byte channel command word aligned at a doubleword boundary.
-The internal machine format of a channel command word is shown in Table 5-1.
+The CCW instruction provides a convenient way to define and generate an eight-byte Channel Command Word aligned at a doubleword boundary.
+The internal machine format of a Channel Command Word is shown in Table 5-1.
+CCW will cause any bytes skipped to be zeroed.
 The typical form of the CCW instruction statement is: